You may have heard the term “trap crop” before, but what exactly does it mean? A trap crop is a plant used to lure pests away from your garden [1].

 17. Tansy

-Tansy is especially good at attracting the ragwort seed fly, cinnabar moths, and Tansy beetles.
+Tansy is especially good at attracting the ragwort seed fly, cinnabar moths, and tansy beetles.

 Where to Buy Seeds